 FREE with $1 Museum admission.

 Fun for both children and parents!
-Join us every Monday morning for engaging activities with your children as they learn how we are all connected to the world’s waters with story time and a craft.
+Join us every Monday morning for engaging activities with your children as they learn how we are all connected to the world’s waters with story time.
 Please visit https://marinersmuseum.org/maritime-mondays/ to view the books that will be read each month.

 The Mariners’ Museum offers a wide range of history and STEM-focused educational enrichment programs for K-12 students.
 We strive to be inclusive for all learners and will work to accommodate any specific request.
 For more information on our student programs please visit https://marinersmuseum.org/education-programs/.

 For more information about summer programming, please visit https://marinersmuseum.org/summer-programs/.

 At The Mariners’ Museum and Park, we are open to all.
 Each of our tours and packages can be catered based on your group’s needs.
 Please inquire for more information and details at https://marinersmuseum.org/groups/.